 Before you do anything, search for your name using Google, Bing and Yahoo.
 Your past searches may influence your search results, so be sure you log out of your browser or account, if you have one, and clear your cache.
 This will ensure you see the same results others would view if they were searching for you.
 Type your name in the search box using quotation marks like this “Jane Doe.”
 Where does the right reference to your name appear in the search results?
 Your goal is to develop numerous references to the best content about you on the first page of search results.

 You can play a significant role in creating the right first impression online, if you take a proactive approach.
 The sites mentioned below already have high ranking search engine status and this gives you the power to elevate your name!

 If you have a LinkedIn profile, it will usually appear on the first page.
 However, if you have a common name, the results may not point solely to your profile.
 How will someone researching you know which profile is yours?
 If you haven’t already customized your LinkedIn profile URL (vanity profile), be sure to do so using the name people would search for you by.
-Also incorporate the right key words in your headline, summary, and expertise sections.
+Also incorporate the right keywords in your headline, summary, and expertise sections.
 These keywords are specific skill sets recruiters would use to search for candidates.
-Here are 12 Ways to Build A Better LinkedIn Profile.
+Here is a 20 Point Check List to make your LinkedIn profile more awesome.

 If you are an avid reader or just want to showcase what you have read, consider writing a customer review on Amazon.
 Select a book that is relevant to your work or industry, demonstrate your strong writing skills and by all means, complete your Amazon profile information.

-Career Cloud’s Social Resume is certainly an option and if you have a LinkedIn profile, it is even better.
-Take a look at this post with 7 ideas for how to use your Social Resume.
+A Social Resume is certainly an option and if you have a LinkedIn profile, it is even better.

 This is an area I am pretty excited about and monitor closely.
 You can read more about online reputation management here and you can check out the infographics I’m collecting and sharing on Pinterest.